Ancestry AU & NZ Re-launches the Monthly Newsletter

 Update to Australian Electoral Rolls collection.
 Over 30 million new records!

-Posted by Web Operations on April 2, 2015 in Australia, New records, Tips and Hints, Uncategorized
+Posted by Web Operations on April 2, 2015 in New records

 Great news, we’re always trying to improve our collections and we’ve updated the Australian Electoral Rolls, 1903-1980!
 We’ve added 61,953 new images and 30,953,567 new records, so this collection now has 1,465,956 images and 100,540,723 records!
 So, what’s in the update?
 About 70% of the electoral rolls in this collection were previously transcribed.
 In this Read More